jcahill1479/Bouncy-Bullet/README.md

 	(same for 1st and 2nd player)
 Mouse to aim
 Spacebar to shoot a bullet
-W,a,s,d to move (only for 10th level single payer)

-Main objective: There are 10 levels in this game and the objective is to get through all of the levels without running out of ammo or going past the time limit.
+Main objective: There are 5 levels in this game and the objective is to get through all of the levels without running out of ammo or going past the time limit.
 Enemies take one bullet to kill.
 You need to shoot the enemies with bullets to make their health bar empty.
 To get past a level all of your enemies need to die.
 You lose if you run out of ammo.
 You are not allowed to move for the first nine level.
 As